facebookresearch/BLINK/README.md

 ```

 ## Use BLINK
-Once the Solr instance has been setup and a trained model is available, you can use blink in the following way
+Once the Solr instance has been setup and a trained ranker model is available, you can use blink in the following way

 ```
 python blink/main.py \